 Dr. Myers was kind enough to answer some of my questions.
-I hope you enjoy the interview, but most importantly, if you are ages 16-22, please consider attending Summit this upcoming summer.
-It is a "game-changer" for many students, and I believe it could be for you too.
+I hope you enjoy the interview, but most importantly, if you are ages 16-25, please consider attending Summit this upcoming summer.
+It is a "game-changer" for many students, and I believe it could be for you (or your students) too.

-SEAN MCDOWELL: Jeff, what would you say are some unique worldview distinctives of young adults and teens today?
+SEAN MCDOWELL: Jeff, what would you say are some unique worldview distinctives of Generation Z?

 JEFF MYERS: Recently I asked my three teenage children to add some songs to my playlist for when I go running.
 They included all kinds of things—the good, the bad, and the ugly.
 When I was growing up, most songs were “coded” messages about having sex.
 There are still a lot of songs about sex, but there are even more about living with stress, wanting to feel empowered, and feeling regret.
 This is a searching generation—wondering whether anyone really loves them and whether anyone would even miss them if they disappeared.

 MCDOWELL: What is the most common misunderstanding people often have about this younger generation?